Breast Reduction Surgery

 Most women are left with an inverted “T” scar (anchor) due to the large amount of skin removed.
 In smaller breast reductions, a lollipop scar (vertical) may be an option.

-Most women can return to a non-strenuous job after one week.
-In some cases a drain tube may be inserted to reduce fluid accumulation and swelling.
+Most women can return to a non-strenuous job after 3-5 days.
+In some cases, a drain tube may be inserted to reduce fluid accumulation and swelling.
 This is typically removed at the first postop visit (within one week).
 You will be directed on the appropriate bra to purchase postoperatively.
 It is important to avoid exercise and heavy lifting for 4-6 weeks.
 Some women will experience temporary nipple numbness due to swelling that may takes months to return.
 It is rare to have permanent nipple/areola sensation changes.

 Where is the nipple placed during surgery?
 Is it taken off and replaced?